-All prebuilt runtime libraries are delivered with corresponding configuration files.
-You can find the library object files and the library configuration files in the directory arm\lib.
-For examples and information about prebuilt runtime libraries, see Prebuilt runtime libraries, page 128.
+You can find the library object files in the directory arm\lib and the library configuration files in the directory arm\inc\c.
+For examples and information about prebuilt runtime libraries, see Prebuilt runtime libraries, page 141.

-If you build your own customized runtime library, you should also create a corresponding customized library configuration file, which must be specified to the compiler.
-For more information, see Customizing and building your own runtime library, page 125.
+If you build your own customized runtime library, you can also create a corresponding customized library configuration file to specify to the compiler.
+For more information, see Customizing and building your own runtime library, page 137.